Hair Health . Symptoms guide

 • Associated thyroid autoimmunity.
 Hashimoto and Graves disease cluster with alopecia areata.

 • Tinea capitis (scalp ringworm).
 Less common in adults but possible.
+Look for scaly, flaky or boggy patches with broken hair stubs rather than smooth bald spots, usually itchy.
 Requires a different treatment path.

 • Rapid spread beyond the original patch